hapax/hapax.github.io/assets/reading.md

-This is called the *Robertson uncertainty principle*, after [Howard Percy Robertson](https://journals.aps.org/pr/abstract/10.1103/PhysRev.34.163). the expectation of the commutator provides a lower bound on the product of uncertainties.
+This is called the *Robertson uncertainty principle*, after [Howard Percy Robertson](https://journals.aps.org/pr/abstract/10.1103/PhysRev.34.163).
-I won't prove this, mainly because it appears in most advanced quantum mechanics textbooks, unlike MLMT.

-We can connect
+The expectation of the commutator lower bounds the product of uncertainties.

 #### References